Noso-Project/explorer.nosocoin.com/README.md

 Some assumptions are made:

-Regarding the LAMP stack: Ubuntu Server 20.04.
+Regarding the LAMP stack:
+- The `L` - Ubuntu Server 20.04.
+- The `A` - Apache ver 2.4.46
+- The `M` - MySQL ver 8.0.25
+- The `P` - PHP ver 7.4.16

+These version numbers may differ from your current choice of OS.

 Regarding the paths of this deployment: